tc39/proposal-ses/README.md

 the ECMA-262 standard mandates globally accessible powerful objects with mutable state.
 Moreover, typical implementations provide default access to additional powerful objects that can affect parts of the outside world, such as the browser DOM or the Internet.
-However, EcmapScript *can* be transformed into an ocap language by careful language subsetting combined with some fairly simple changes to the default execution environment.
+However, ECMAScript *can* be transformed into an ocap language by careful language subsetting combined with some fairly simple changes to the default execution environment.

 SES -- Secure ECMAScript -- is such a subset.